kaiosilveira/hacker-rank-challenges/README.md

 ### Work in progress 🚧

-The following challenges are work in progress, they're probably missing documentation, proper benchmarking or some constraint validation tests:
+The following challenges are WIP, they're probably missing documentation, proper benchmarking or some constraint validation tests:

 - [Angry Professor](./angry-professor/)